Programming Languages: Theory and Practice

 As part of the regular ABET accreditation process for the undergraduate program in computer science, we may be collecting samples of students’ work in each of our undergraduate classes.
 As a result, some of your labs/homeworks/exams may be photocopied/scanned (or electronically copied) to be presented for accreditation at some later point.

 Mental health and overall well-being are significant predictors of academic success.
 As such it is essential that during your college experience you develop the skills and resources effectively to navigate stress, anxiety, depression and other mental health concerns.
 Please familiarize yourself with the range of resources the Barnes Center provides (https://ese.syr.edu/bewell) and seek out support for mental health concerns as needed.
 Counseling services are available 24/7, 365 days a year, at 315.443.8000.

 Discrimination and Harassment

 The University does not discriminate and prohibits harassment or discrimination related to any protected category including creed, ethnicity, citizenship, sexual orientation, national origin, sex, gender, pregnancy, disability, marital status, age, race, color, veteran status, military status, religion, sexual orientation, domestic violence status, genetic information, gender identity, gender expression or perceived gender.

-If you notice any incidents of harassment or discrimination, however minor, please email me.
+If you notice any incidents of harassment or discrimination in class or related venues (Zulip, other chats with students), however minor, please email me.
 You may wish to use an anonymous email service such as https://anonymousemail.me/.
 Please feel free to tell me as much as you feel comfortable.
-I am a mandatory Title IX reporter and must report incidents such as sexual harassment, relationship violence, stalking, etc…
+As a notice: I am a mandatory Title IX reporter and thus am legally-compelled to report incidents such as sexual harassment, relationship violence, stalking, etc…